yduf/yduf.github.io/_posts/2020-11-30-k40-laser-cutter.md

 [![the beast](https://m.media-amazon.com/images/I/51U5dvHWGCL._AC_UL480_QL65_.jpg)](https://www.amazon.fr/am%C3%A9lior%C3%A9-graveur-affichage-num%C3%A9rique-imprimante/dp/B0FD9FDWS8)

 ## Cooling
-The k40's laser tube is liquid-cooled.
-Never operate the laser, even for an instant, without active liquid cooling.
+**The k40's laser tube is liquid-cooled.
+Never operate the laser, even for an instant, without active liquid cooling.**

+The water will gradually warm up as the laser is operated.
+When it starts to get warm, either stop using it for a while, or cycle in cooler water.

 # [Software](https://chatgpt.com/share/6905f46e-1180-800d-b3db-15984d8be03b)